 Having a social media presence really is fundamental to the success of any online business nowadays.
 As a business owner, social media’s greatest advantage is that it puts consumers right at your fingertips.
-Your content is delivered straight to them, and if done well can mean higher brand awareness and recognition, increased click-through rates and ultimately – increased sales.
+Your content is delivered straight to your audience.
+That means higher brand awareness and recognition, increased click-through rates, and ultimately increased sales.
 Not to mention the very real benefits that can come from having productive and informative conversations with prospective clients through these more conversational channels.

 Do you want to boost your sales or extend your client/ customer base?
 What products and services are you offering?
 What tools are you going to utilize and what is your demographic?

-People assume that having social media accounts across all platforms is the best way to go – and if you’ve got the human and financial resources to achieve this you might be right – but as a general rule, it is better to be successful on a couple of platforms, than average on all when you’re first getting started.
-If you can’t be across all of them, select a couple that are going to be the most successful for you based on the guide below.
+People assume that having social media accounts across all platforms is the best way to go, and if you’ve got the human and financial resources to achieve this you might be right.
+If you can’t be across all of them, select a couple that is going to be the most successful for you based on the guide below.

 PROS – Instagram is a branding/ visual marketer’s dream.
 It also helps that it has the 2nd highest user base of all of the platforms.
-Use Instagram if your business is image-friendly like restaurants, retail stores, fashion labels or architecture and design specialists.
-It’s great for a business looking to humanize their image.
-Refine and market your image by posting beautiful images in-line with your company’s branding.
+Use Instagram if your business is image-friendly like restaurants, retail stores, fashion labels, or architecture and design specialists.
+It’s great for a business looking to humanize its image.
+Refine and market your image by posting beautiful images in line with your company’s branding.
 It’s also great for businesses looking to diversify their marketing content.
 It’s a mobile application that’s available across all major services.

 CONS – It’s only really available on mobile devices and specifically suited to visual marketing, so it is not recommended for businesses that only wish to use written or editorial content.
-It’s also got quite a specific market or young female users which limits your businesses reach.
-Whoever’s running the account must have an eye for detail, design and a basic understanding of photography which could means training or hiring staff.
+It’s also got quite a specific market of young female users which limits your business’s reach.
+Whoever’s running the account must have an eye for detail, design, and a basic understanding of photography which could mean training or hiring staff.

-CONS – It’s demographic is 35+ s it’s not exactly ideal for everyone.
-Also, it’s not a place for social interaction between a business and customers so consider whether it’s right for your business.
+CONS – Its demographic is professionals meaning it’s not exactly ideal for consumer business.
+Also, it’s not a place for social interaction between a business and customers, so consider whether it’s right for your business.

 PROS – It’s owned by Google, so successful SEO in YouTube means successful SEO in Google.
 The market is huge, with over 1 billion unique visitors every month and so it is extremely valuable for businesses producing video content.
 Videos can incorporate written content, and well as spoken and it’s great for diversifying your marketing content.
 It’s also a platform suited to everyone, as long as you can create good online videos.
 Follow this link to discover some tips and tricks for creating quality online videos. http://blog.yondo.com/?p=889